smeydan7/instalily-onsite/README.md

-# Roofing Sales Intelligence Platform
+# InstaLILY Roofing Sales Intelligence

-A B2B sales intelligence platform that generates actionable leads and account-planning insights for the sales team at a roofing distributor.
-It ingests public data sources, enriches and scores prospect accounts, and surfaces recommendations that help reps identify, understand, and engage decision makers.
+An AI-powered B2B sales intelligence platform that generates ranked, explained leads for a roofing distributor's sales team.
+It pulls GAF-certified roofing contractors (the distributor's prospects) from GAF's public directory, scores each as a lead, and — when a rep opens one — uses an LLM to write concrete talking points to **identify, understand, and engage** the decision maker.

-> **Status:** Skeleton.
-The data-source-specific ingestion and enrichment logic is
-> intentionally stubbed until the concrete public data source(s) are chosen.
+> **Status:** Built and verified end-to-end.
+Search a ZIP → ranked leads in GAF's exact
+> order; open a lead → AI-written insights.
+The GAF data source, pipeline, database, LLM
+> insights, and UI are all working.

-## Objectives
+## Objectives (all met)

-- **Intuitive UI** — an account-planning workspace for reviewing pre-generated insights.
+- **Intuitive UI** — a focused rep workspace: search a ZIP, see the ranked lead list, open a lead for its detail + AI insights.
-- **Robust data management** — store, organize, and retrieve accounts, contacts, leads, insights, and the raw records they derive from.
+- **Robust data management** — PostgreSQL stores accounts, contacts, leads, insights, and ingestion runs; upsert/dedup on the contractor's GAF id, per-ZIP reconciliation, provenance, Alembic migrations.
+(Production-evolution path in `docs/PLAN.md`.)
-- **Scalable pipeline** — a modular ingest → enrich → score → generate flow that new data sources plug into without reworking the core.
+- **Scalable pipeline** — a modular ingest → enrich → score → store flow, source-agnostic
+  and queue-ready.
+Heavy work is pre-computed so the rep-facing API just reads ready rows.

 ## Architecture